 Welcome to the eInvestigator.com training book store.
-Our store includes an extensive collection of books for private investigators, police officers, security professionals, forensic specialists and those who work in related professions.
+Our store includes an extensive collection of Private Investigator Books and also manuals and reference guides for police officers, security professionals, forensic specialists and those who work in related professions.
 This is a great place to find a wide variety of training books, procedure manuals, how-to guides, ebooks and more related to the investigation industry.

 Some examples of the categories you’ll find include: Private Investigation Books, Crime Scene Investigations, Background Check, Accident Reconstruction and much more.
 In addition, you’ll find detective novels, mystery and crime fiction novels from such writers as John Grisham, James Patterson, Tom Clancy and J.K.
 Rowling (yes, she writes detective novels too).

 Both novice and experienced detectives can use textbooks to learn new investigative techniques and disciplines as an alternative to expensive and lengthy private eye training courses or university degree programs.
 Even fictional novels can offer insights and ideas that can be applied to real-world situations.
 Investigative specialists, crime scene specialists, and forensic scientists can use this collection to build their own library of reference materials.

 Most of the Private Investigator Books in this bookstore are available at the lowest price through Amazon.com for under $30, which often includes free shipping.
 Start building your library today.